alinnman/celestial-navigation/maths/sphere-proof.2.md

 naturally from spherical surfaces and cannot arise from any other geometric configuration.

-**Crucially**: Atmospheric refraction strengthens rather than weakens this conclusion.
+**Crucially**, atmospheric refraction strengthens rather than weakens this conclusion.
 The fact that refraction predictably modifies the coefficient while preserving the functional form $d \propto \sqrt{h}$ provides additional evidence for the underlying spherical geometry.